absolute-quantum/cats-blender-plugin/README.md

     - CATS packs the functions into a single-click button
     - If you want more options, use the plugin tab "shotariya"
 - **Model:**
-  - More models are now compatible
+  - A lot more models are now compatible
   - Added fix for bad uv coordinates (Thanks shotariya!)
   - Join Meshes now adds missing armature modifiers
   - Fixed "Apply as Rest Pose" sometimes selecting the wrong shape key after the operation